DiffusionMRITool/dmritool/Modules/HelperFunctions/README.rst

 Build
 =====

+UTL module has only header files and can be used separately based on the different dependencies.
+See :ref:`file dependency <dependency>`.

+To build codes using ``utl::NDArray``, you need to have MKL_ or OpenBlas_ + Lapack_.

 -  MKL_ once was free for `non-commercial usage <https://software.intel.com/en-us/non-commercial-software-development>`__
    in linux, which includes functions of blas and lapack.